Blog

 How to Prepare for a C&P Examination

-As of a few years ago, the VA has outsourced all compensation and pension examinations rather than having in-house C&P exams in light of the COVID-19 pandemic.
-As a result, you will now contract with a private medical professional for your C&P exams going forward.
+A few years ago, in light of the COVID-19 pandemic, the VA outsourced all Compensation and Pension examinations rather than having in-house doctors perform them at VA locations.
+As a result, all Veterans will now work with a private medical professional for C&P exams going forward.

 However, this does not change how you should prepare for a C&P examination.
-Let’s look at some things you can do to prep for your exam, so you feel comfortable and maximize your chances of getting the disability rating you deserve.
+Let’s look at some things you can do to prepare for your exam to ensure you feel comfortable and maximize your chances of receiving the disability rating and benefits you deserve.

 Dress However You Like

 You don’t need to worry about what clothes you wear.
-Just make sure you’re comfortable and have as much mobility as possible, depending on your potential disabilities or injuries.
+Just make sure you’re comfortable and have as much mobility as possible.
+Depending on your unique disabilities or injuries, doctors may ask you to complete certain tasks or move about to demonstrate your limitations.

-It may be helpful to bring your spouse with you to your C&P exam.
-Your spouse can provide important eyewitness evidence and back up your claims about the severity of your symptoms or how they impact your day-to-day life.
+It may be helpful to bring your spouse or other important person with you to your C&P exam.
+They can provide important eyewitness evidence and back up your claims about the severity of your symptoms and how they impact your day-to-day life.
+They also bring a second set of ears to help you remember and understand the questions asked by your examiner.

 Bring Medical Records and Assistive Devices

-You’ll also want to bring any relevant medical records, as well as assistive devices, such as canes, hearing aids, orthotic shoes, and the like.
-Your medical examiner might want to see how they are used or worn and ask you questions about why they are needed.
+You’ll also want to bring any relevant medical records and assistive devices, such as canes, hearing aids, orthotic shoes, and the like.
+Your medical examiner might want to see how they are used or worn and ask you questions about why you need them.

-Again, this can support your claims about your symptoms or conditions and ensure you receive an accurate disability rating.
+Again, your spouse or partner can remind you about how your symptoms or conditions continue to affect you to support your VA claim and help ensure you receive an accurate disability rating.

 Review the DBQ